Raccourcis

 Train Touristique

-D'avril à novembre, le voyage guidé sur le "Train des Merveilles" / Trains des merveilles(29€ A/R, départ de Nice à 8h30) circule de Nice à Tende dans la Vallée des Merveilles, avec des haltes dans des villages perchés comme Peille .
+D'avril à novembre, le voyage guidé sur le "Train des Merveilles" / Trains des merveilles(29 € aller-retour, départ de Nice à 8h30) va de Nice à Tende dans la Vallée des Merveilles, avec des haltes dans des villages perchés comme Peille .
 Le train grimpe à près de 3 280 pieds de haut lors du voyage de deux heures à travers le luxuriant parc national du Mercantour .
-Tout au long du parcours, vous bénéficierez des commentaires d'un guide conférencier qui vous expliquera les curiosités et la richesse du patrimoine artistique et culturel de l'arrière-pays niçois (en français et en anglais).
+Tout au long du parcours, vous bénéficierez des commentaires d'un guide conférencier qui vous expliquera les sites touristiques, le riche patrimoine artistique et culturel de l'arrière-pays Nice (en français et en anglais).
 Tu peux lire les avis ici.

 Le conseil d'un lecteur : « Une bonne excursion d'une journée peut se faire en empruntant le Train des Merveilles jusqu'au point de retour : Tende.
 Ensuite, attendez à Tende (et visitez leur "musée des merveilles") pour le train italien jusqu'à Cuneo, et prendre ce train jusqu'à Vintimille et enfin revenir à Nice le long de la côte.
-Mais (a) vérifiez attentivement les horaires car le service est clairsemé et la suspension des trains est courante ; et (b) prenez votre passeport car les gardes-frontières français à la recherche d'immigrants illégaux peuvent être très officieux.
+Mais (a) vérifiez soigneusement les horaires car le service est clairsemé et la suspension des trains est courante ; et (b) prenez votre passeport car les gardes-frontières français à la recherche d’immigrés illégaux peuvent être très officieux.

 Nice by Sea